Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/Basic Rules and Legal/character-classes-i.md

 level, but she must choose which spells to prepare during her daily meditation.

+### Spontaneous Casting
-**Spontaneous Casting:** A druid can channel stored spell energy into summoning spells that she hasn't prepared ahead of time.
+A druid can channel stored spell energy into summoning spells that she hasn't prepared ahead of time.
 She can "lose" a prepared spell in order to cast any *summon nature's ally* spell of the same level or lower.

-**Chaotic, Evil, Good, and Lawful Spells:** A druid can't cast spells of an alignment opposed to her own or her deity's (if she has one).
+### Chaotic, Evil, Good, and Lawful Spells
+A druid can't cast spells of
+an alignment opposed to her own or her deity's (if she has one).
 Spells associated with particular alignments are indicated by the chaos, evil, good, and law descriptors in their spell descriptions.

+### Bonus Languages
-**Bonus Languages:** A druid's bonus language options include Sylvan, the language of woodland creatures.
+A druid's bonus language options include Sylvan, the language of woodland creatures.
 This choice is in addition to the bonus languages available to the character because of her race.